prettier/prettier/README.md

 You can also use `--config` if your configuration file lives somewhere where prettier cannot find it, such as a `config/` directory.

+If you don't have a configuration file, or want to ignore it if it does exist, you can pass `--no-config` instead.

 #### `--debug-check`